 What industries are covered?
 Some people mainly look at ‘heavy’ industries such as manufacturing, oil and gas, transportation.
 Others also add ‘less heavy’ smart city or smart agriculture applications into account.
 Sometimes there is a bit a thin line because of course you can also have very simple applications in smart cities.

-What is crucial in the Industrial Internet of Things or IIoT is the connection between IT (information technology) and OT (operational technology).
+What is crucial in the Industrial Internet of Things or IIoT is the mentioned integration (of the worlds of) IT (information technology) and OT (operational technology).

 For now, IIoT is the most important segment in IoT, much more than consumer applications, for instance.

 The Industrial Internet of Things is related with Industry 4.0: all IoT applications in Industry 4.0 are forms of IIoT but not all IIoT use cases are about the industries which are categorized as Industry 4.0.

 Typical use cases of the Industrial Internet of Things include smart lightning and smart traffic solutions in smart cities, intelligent machine applications, industrial control applications, factory floor use cases, condition monitoring, use cases in agriculture, smart grid applications and oil refinery applications.

 So, even if the term is not so much an umbrella term as the Internet of Things is, it still covers many potential applications and use cases.

 A lot of organizations are considering IIoT applications and many have already started, certainly in early moving markets such as manufacturing or oil and gas.
 But others are still waiting or uncertain.